ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 ### Documentation about your code

-This is obvious and should reside in your code.
+The best place for documentation about your code to reside is in your code.
 Good code documentation practice is outside the scope of this article.
-You can refer to [this article](https://swimm.io/learn/code-documentation/documentation-in-python-methods-and-best-practices) for some great pointers on documenting python code.
+You can refer to [this article](https://swimm.io/learn/code-documentation/documentation-in-python-methods-and-best-practices) for some great pointers on documenting Python code.

 ### Documentation about your project

 This includes architecture, dependencies, setup instructions and user guidance.
-You should keep this information in GitHub as Markdown files in a `/docs` folder in your GitHub repository.
-An alternative is [GitHub wikis](https://docs.github.com/en/communities/documenting-your-project-with-wikis), as has been successfully achieved [here](https://github.com/AstroBookings/.github/wiki).
-However I would not recommend for reasons which are best summarised in this [article](https://michaelheap.com/github-wiki-is-an-antipattern/).
+You can keep this information in GitHub as Markdown files in your GitHub repository's `/docs` folder.
+An alternative is to use [GitHub wikis](https://docs.github.com/en/communities/documenting-your-project-with-wikis), as has been successfully achieved [here](https://github.com/AstroBookings/.github/wiki).
+However, I would not recommend them for reasons best summarised in this [article](https://michaelheap.com/github-wiki-is-an-antipattern/).

 GitHub uses a variant of Markdown called [GitHub Flavored Markdown](https://docs.github.com/en/contributing/writing-for-github-docs/using-markdown-and-liquid-in-github-docs).
-It also uses [Liquid](https://shopify.github.io/liquid/basics/introduction/) syntax to expand the functionality for example to provide accessible tables and chunks of reusable content.
-However the [basics](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) should suffice for most needs.
+It also uses [Liquid](https://shopify.github.io/liquid/basics/introduction/) syntax to expand the functionality, for example, to provide accessible tables and chunks of reusable content.
+However, the [basics](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) should suffice for most needs.

-You can convert your documentation into a website using static site generators such as [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) and host on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), GitHub's static site hosting service.
+You can convert your documentation into a website, using static site generators such as [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and host it on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), GitHub's static site hosting service.
 Documentation websites are probably more relevant for external-facing documentation.
 It's advisable to stick with basic markdown formatting syntax to ensure compatibility.

 Whilst it's recommended for documentation to go through the same review process as code, it can sometimes feel onerous.
 You can modify the [codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) to skip the approval process for changes to the `/docs` folder.
-You can also modify [GitHub workflows](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpull_requestpull_request_targetbranchesbranches-ignore) to skip the workflow, which is useful in the case of long running tests.
+You can also modify [GitHub workflows](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpull_requestpull_request_targetbranchesbranches-ignore) to skip the workflow, which is useful in the case of long-running tests.

 A few things to note about structuring the `/docs` folder:

-- With a monorepo layout, you can split off into multiple `/docs` folders at the root of each sub-folder, but this can make it more complex to manage and navigate
+1. With a monorepo layout, you can split off into multiple `/docs` folders at the root of each sub-folder, but this can make it more complex to manage and navigate.
-- With a multi-repo approach, you can use the 'core' repository or create a 'docs' repository for documenting team or application level documentation.
-You can't combine code and documentation changes made against different repositories in a single pull request, but you can still link them via a task list
+2. With a multi-repo approach, you can use the core repository or create a specific documentation repository for storing team or application-level documentation.
+You can't combine code and documentation changes made against different repositories in a single pull request but you can still link them via a task list.

 ### Documentation about your approach

 When you're evaluating options or completing some analysis you often create transient documentation.
 This type of documentation should be kept separate from your code to avoid clutter and confusion, especially for new team members.
 Your `/docs` folder should reflect the current state of your project, just like your code.

-Instead, you can use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions) which was released in [August 2021](https://github.blog/2021-08-17-github-discussions-out-of-beta/).
+Instead, you can use [GitHub Discussions](https://docs.github.com/en/discussions/collaborating-with-your-community-using-discussions/about-discussions), which was released in [August 2021](https://github.blog/2021-08-17-github-discussions-out-of-beta/).
 Discussions are not enabled by default so you'll have to update the [repository settings](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/enabling-or-disabling-github-discussions-for-a-repository).
-If you use a multi-repo approach, you can limit discussions to the core or docs repository to make it easier to track and search.
+If you use a multi-repo approach, you can limit discussions to the core or documentation repository to make it easier to track and search.

 Unlike the `/docs` folder, discussions don't require approvals.
 Whilst it simplifies the workflow, it does mean that discussions can become an information swamp.
 Hence you need a process for transferring sanitised information to the `/docs` folder.
 Luckily GitHub Discussions support the same [advanced formatting](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting) as Markdown pages, which makes it easy to copy and paste.
 I recommend closing a discussion once the information has been migrated to the `/docs` folder.